TL;DR

 However, survival comes with its own challenges.
 The financial impact—the "cost of cancer"—can be devastating.
 It's not just about lost income.
 It's the cost of travel to specialist hospitals, home modifications, private consultations to get a second opinion, or even non-NHS funded treatments.
 This is where Critical Illness Cover (CIC) becomes a financial first-responder.

-CIC pays out a tax-free lump sum on the diagnosis of a specified serious condition.
+CIC may pay out a potentially tax-efficient lump sum on the diagnosis of a specified serious condition.
 While policies cover dozens of illnesses, the vast majority of claims are for three main conditions: cancer, heart attack, and stroke.

-A CIC payout gives you choices and control at a time when you feel you have none.
+A CIC claim payment gives you choices and control at a time when you feel you have none.

 |---|